eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-overview.md

 .html).
 It completely depends on [DevOps Commands](/installation-operating.html#devops-commands) for connection management.

-Use it to manage client connections to remote systems and exchange [Ditto Protocol](/protocol-specification .html) messages with those.
+Use it to manage client connections to remote systems and to exchange [Ditto Protocol](/protocol-specification .html) messages with those.
 If a remote system is unable to send messages in the necessary format, there is the option to configure custom payload mapping logic to adapt to almost any message format and encoding.